cmiyachi/AzureFinalProject/README.md

 ## Pipeline Differences

 The best model  was `VotingEnsemble` using AutoML (accuracy .9166).
 It was slightly better than `Logistic Regression + Hyperdrive` model (accuracy .9144).
 The AutoML took much longer to execute.
+Voting Ensemble is an ensemble algorithm which combines multiple models to achieve higher performance than the single models individually and uses the weighted average of predicted class probabilities.

 ## Future work